HappyShield/happyshield.github.io/pages/handcreasing_EN.md

 ![](../assets/0_MD_Instruction Files/HS_DIY_Instructions/STEPS/HS_DYI_04.jpg)

-With scissors or a cutter trim the corners.
-Cut the strap holders and make the holes, you can use a paper puncher if you have.
+Cut the boundary shape of the shield out using scissors or a razor blade.
+Cut out the strap holes.
+You can use a hole-puncher as well to make these holes.

+Next, cut out the friction clips using a razor blade.

 Now, let’s score a smile on that face!

 ---